02 Feb Interview with Public Fellow Kirsten Jaqua on Interning with the Office of the Executive Vice Chancellor (EVC)

 February 2, 2021

 Kirsten Jaqua is a Ph.D. student in the Department of Classics, studying ancient Greek tragedy.
 Her research concerns women’s social bonds and the significance of female-female relationships portrayed in male-written and -performed dramas.
-As an IHC Public Humanities Graduate Fellow, Jaqua interned with Office of the Executive Vice Chancellor (EVC) at UC Santa Barbara.
+As an IHC Public Humanities Graduate Fellow, Jaqua interned with the Office of the Executive Vice Chancellor (EVC) at UC Santa Barbara.

 You recently completed an internship in the Office of the Executive Vice Chancellor (EVC).
 What was the central issue of focus for the internship?